Tutorial: Getting started with multi-module workspaces

 )

-The module now includes both the example.com/hello module and the golang.org/x/example/hello module, which provides the golang.org/x/example/hello/reverse package.
+The workspace now includes both the example.com/hello module and the golang.org/x/example/hello module, which provides the golang.org/x/example/hello/reverse package.

 This will allow us to use the new code we will write in our copy of the reverse package instead of the version of the package in the module cache that we downloaded with the go get command.